thor314/uncloak/meta/meta-Node Type List.md

     - Programming Language (todo)
         - Compiler (todo)
         - DSL (todo)
 - Physical: stuff that physically exists
     - Man-made
         - Hardware
     - Natural: something a physicist might study.
 Is this even needed for cryptography? (todo)
 - Phenomena: stuff that happens
 - Other Objects
-    - Methodology: doesn't fit neatly elsewhere, nodes describing particular practices (todo)
+    - Methodology: nodes describing methods (todo)
-    - Network: where do networks fit into this system?
-It's not yet clear. (todo)
-        - Blockchain: Ditto, networks.

 ## Statement: a statement about an object
 - Proven: a statement with a (dis)proof